Cnguyen823/mlops-learning/README.md

 - [x] Calculated Accuracy, Precision, Recall, and F1 Score manually for both models

-- [x] Printed metrics results for KNN and Random Forest
+- [x] Printed metrics results for KNN and Random Forest.
+See confusion_matrix.py.